Microtia

 What Is Microtia?

-Surgical Treatment Methods
+Surgical Treatment Methods for Microtia

-1. Rib Cartilage Reconstruction (Autologous)
+Rib Cartilage Reconstruction (Autologous Method)

 • Typically performed between ages 6–10

-• Requires 2 to 3 surgical stages
+• Requires 2–3 surgical stages

 • Performed by experienced reconstructive surgeons

-• Permanent and natural-looking result
+• Permanent and natural-looking ear structure

 • Longer surgical process